 \section{Conclusion}

 Our findings highlight critical privacy concerns when training neural networks on real-world datasets with spurious correlations.
-The existence of \emph{spurious privacy leakage} can make spurious data significantly more vulnerable to privacy attacks than non-spurious data.
-Leveraging this information, an adversary can craft better tailored attacks against specific demographic groups.
-To detect and prevent this, the auditor can go beyond aggregate metrics and include a fine-grained, group-level analysis of both performance and privacy fairness.
-This is particularly important for datasets with simpler task objective (\Cref{subsec:complexity}).
+The existence of \emph{spurious privacy leakage} makes spurious data significantly more vulnerable to privacy attacks than non-spurious data.
+Using this information, an adversary can craft better-tailored attacks against specific demographic groups.
+To detect and prevent this, the auditor can go beyond aggregate metrics and include a fine-grained group-level analysis of both performance and privacy fairness.
+This is particularly important for datasets with simpler task objectives (\Cref{subsec:complexity}).

 We further show that existing strategies are not sufficient.
 For example, the most promising approaches of \emph{spurious robust methods fail to address spurious privacy leakage}.
 Our analysis attributes the failure to high feature similarity between robust and standard training models, demonstrating that the underlying memorization behavior remains unchanged.
-Moreover, alternative spurious methods (\Cref{sec:related}) effectively reduce to variants of either DRO or DFR relying on group resampling or sample reweighting, and thus, they are likely to show similar limitations.
-Although differential privacy offers formal guarantee, a tight privacy budget comes at the expense of the worst-group utility, which is not practical.
-These findings open several promising directions for future research such as developing private spurious robust methods or better auditing tools to detect group disparicy without accessing group labels.
-Lastly, we revisit prior work on the relationship between architecture, spurious correlations, and privacy, providing insights that revisit and complement existing research.
+Moreover, alternative spurious methods (\Cref{sec:related}) effectively reduce to variants of DRO or DFR relying on group resampling or sample reweighting and therefore are likely to show similar limitations.
+Although differential privacy offers a formal guarantee, a tight privacy budget comes at the expense of the worst-group utility, which is not practical.

-\textbf{Impact.} Our findings impacts the machine learning communities concerned with bias, fairness, and security.
-Understanding the connection between spurious correlations and privacy helps to identify the risks for data-sensitive applications.
-In particular, we suggest practitioners working in auditing to carefully assess privacy disparities and avoid the use of average metrics for spurious correlated data.
+Our results open promising directions for future research.
+On the attack side, privacy disparity enables adversaries to achieve higher MIA success by targeting only subgroups of data.
+For example, an adversary can inject poisoned samples \citep{tramer2022truth} to strengthen a spurious correlation, allowing the attacker to target a subgroup with a higher success rate.
+Another possible direction is to improve the auditing of spurious data in real world without explicit spurious attribute labels.
+For example, label-free spurious robust methods \citep{yang24identifying} can be used to detect spurious correlations and perform auditing of both performance and privacy fairness, mitigating undesired deployment.